 Approval times vary for each regulatory body.
 We recommend allowing three months from submission to approval, taking into account any corrections that need to be made.
 The quicker you respond to the authority, the quicker they will get back to you.

 The approval is valid for the life of the project.
-Any changes to your project will need to be registered with your Research Facilitator.

 How to get approval